 I can’t stress enough for you to DO THIS RIDE.
 It’s so great.
 First of all, it’s dirt cheap – less than one dollar, especially if you have the local currency (Cuban Peso) on you.
 They are remarkably comfortable.
 Plain and simple – they are fun!

-2. Coco Taxi – these little yellow cab like cars resemble tuk tuks or rickshaws.
+These are the little yellow cab like cars resemble tuk-tuks or rickshaws.
 They can fit up to three people, so if you have more in your party get two.
 They take you all over the city and its outskirts and are still around half the price of a private cab and the drivers can give you a brief tour if you want as well.

 Havana is a huge city.
 So during your stay, it might be fun to experience all of the above!